NESN: History

 In September 2003, NESN began producing Red Sox games in high definition.
-In April 2006, NESN launched a full-time HD feed, after having re-located its operations from Fenway Park to a newly-built studio in Watertown with expanded production capabilities.
+In April 2006, NESN launched a full-time HD feed, after having re-located its operations from Fenway Park to a newly built studio in Watertown with expanded production capabilities.

 In 2013, NESN (through Fenway Sports Group) placed a bid to acquire the New England Media Group from The New York Times Company, which would have placed it under the common ownership of The Boston Globe; Fenway dropped out of the bidding in July.

 On August 30, 2014, the network became a charter cable affiliate of the American Sports Network, a sports syndication service founded by the Sinclair Broadcast Group, with its first ASN broadcast being a college football game between the Old Dominion Monarchs and the Hampton Pirates.
 NESN and NESN National also agreed to carry certain games from the inaugural season of the Fall Experimental Football League in October and November 2014.

 On June 1, 2022, NESN became the first U.S. regional sports network to offer its content on a direct-to-consumer basis.

+On February 24, 2023, Warner Bros.
+Discovery, owners of AT&T SportsNet, announced that it would leave the RSN business.
+This included AT&T SportsNet Pittsburgh, the broadcasting home of the Pittsburgh Penguins, which were purchased by FSG in late 2021.
+In August 2023, in a move predicted by sportswriters after the initial announcement, the Penguins announced that they would acquire the channel and relaunch it as SportsNet Pittsburgh in October 2023, with NESN operating the channel as a sister network.